 In 2016, a movie called Spotlight won the Oscar for Best Picture.
 It tells the story of a small team of investigative journalists at The Boston Globe.
 They dug into an old case, which revealed that Catholic priests in the Boston area had systematically abused thousands of minors over decades.
 The true story won them a Pulitzer Prize, and now the Oscar repeats the message: journalism matters.

 With enough time and the right resources, reporters have a chance at discovering what the world really needs to know.
 Michael Wolff is one of those reporters.
-The year Spotlight won the Oscar, he requested behind-the-scenes access to Donald Trump’s presidential campaign, which he was granted.
-Throughout the second half of 2016 and most of 2017, Trump’s first year as 45th president of the United States of America, he conducted over 200 interviews with Trump and his senior staff and observed day-to-day operations in the West Wing of the White House.
+Throughout Trump’s first year as 45th president of the United States of America, he conducted over 200 interviews with Trump and his senior staff.
+He also observed day-to-day operations in the West Wing of the White House.

-The result is Fire And Fury.
+The result is Fire and Fury: Inside the Trump White House.
 Titled after a phrase Trump used when threatening North Korea, the book describes Trump as an erratic, chaotic, emotion-driven leader, his administration as incapable and unprepared, and the resulting politics as pure mayhem.
 Within three days of publication, it sold a million copies.

 Here are 3 lessons about the life and politics of what may be America’s most controversial president ever: